Super Smash Bros. – 1999 Developer Interview

 —It’s amazing that your debut work was such a huge hit.

 Sakurai: I was very lucky.
 When Kirby’s Dream Land came out, the Game Boy was in a relatively solid position, and Kirby sold equally well in the Japanese, American, and European markets alike.
 That’s a very rare thing.
 And I think it continues to sell well there even today.
-The development concept for Kirby was “an action game for beginners”, so I like to think it’s a perfect introduction to video games for young children, or people who have never played anything before.
+The development concept for Kirby was “an action game for beginners”, so I like to think it’s a perfect introduction to video games for young children, or brand new players.

 —What was your next game?